Smith-012/Smith-012/README.md

 ---

+## License
+This repository's README and personal profile content are free to reuse.
+Add an explicit LICENSE file to the repo if you want a specific license (MIT, Apache-2.0, etc.).

+---

+Thank you for visiting — I’m always learning and happy to connect! in this i need profile views also
+---

 ## Profile Views
 I added a profile views badge so visitors can see how many times your GitHub profile has been viewed.
 <p align="center">